Package 'rasterpic'

 img <- system.file("img/vertical.png", package = "rasterpic")

-# Default configuration.
+# Use the default configuration.

 ex1 <- rasterpic_img(x, img)